Giving Back: Community Colleges on the President's Honor Roll for Community Service

 • Introduction of college and its courses to younger students in after-school programs

-Central Lakes College provided several thousands of hours of community work from their students and staff last year, increasing the hours between 2009 and 2010 by more than 28,000 hours.
+Central Lakes College provided several thousands of community work from their students and staff last year, increasing the hours between 2009 and 2010 by more than 28,000.

 Guam Community College

-Another school to make the honor roll more than once is Guam Community College.
-This school boasts its second consecutive appearance on the list, according to a report by Pacific News Center.
-The school conducted 64 service learning projects just during the first half of the 2010-2011 academic year alone, including work at senior centers and other non-profit organizations.
+Guam Community College is another school to make the honor roll more than once.
+According to a report by Pacific News Center, this school boasts its second consecutive appearance on the list.
+The school conducted 64 service learning projects during the first half of the 2010-2011 academic year alone, including work at senior centers and other non-profit organizations.
 The students participated in clean-ups and helped educate others in the community about the value of recycling.
 The hope is that students will adopt a habit of volunteerism that will follow them long after graduation.

 Dr. Mary Okada, GCC president, told Pacific News Center, "We are very proud of our students' outstanding efforts to apply the skills they have learned in the classroom to activities that benefit the community.
 Service Learning is an important part of the curriculum at GCC."

-Volunteering and giving back to the community is an important component of a well-rounded education today.
-The President's Higher Education Community Service Honor Roll hopes to encourage such activity, by rewarding the schools around the country that help their students and faculty become involved in the smaller worlds around them.
-In addition to utilizing skills learned in college in a very practical way, students learn the importance of community service and make it a vital component of their lifestyles that will hopefully stay with them throughout their lives.
+Volunteering and giving back to the community is essential to a well-rounded education today.
+The President's Higher Education Community Service Honor Roll hopes to encourage such activity by rewarding nationwide schools that help their students and faculty become involved in the more miniature worlds around them.
+In addition to utilizing skills efficiently learned in college, students learn the importance of community service and make it a vital component of their lifestyles that will hopefully stay with them throughout their lives.

 Questions.
 Contact us on Facebook. @communitycollegereview